ShareX/sharex.github.io/docs/command-line-arguments.md

 ### -customuploader ".sxcu file path"

 Specified .sxcu file path used to add custom uploader configuration to ShareX.
 It is also used for `.sxcu` file association.

+### -imageeffect ".sxie file path"

+Specified .sxie file path used to add image effect configuration to ShareX.
+It is also used for `.sxie` file association.

 ## ShareX setup CLI